MoonlightCapital/MoonlightBot-docs/admin-commands/reaction-roles.md

 This removes any deleted emoji/role from the group (the only required argument), cleaning things up.
 It will not search for deleted messages.

+{% hint style="info" %}
+There is an optional argument (`disconnect-messages`) that removes the group from all messages it is applied to.
+This is meant to be used if a group reaches the maximum of 5 messages, because there is (currently) no way to remove a group from an individual message (not even by deleting the message).
+{% endhint %}

 ### Usage

 ```